 They are immune to unwanted wireless interferences or pairing problems.
 They are undoubtedly more user-friendly than wireless ones, considering all these factors.

-There are some drawbacks to wired headphones, despite all their benefits.
+There are some drawbacks to wired headphone, despite all their benefits.
 Here are their main disadvantages.

 Can Limit Movement

 It is not difficult to see how wires can limit users’ movement.
 To avoid tripping wires, users must limit their movements.
 Users are also tied to their audio source.

 Headphone owners who are wired can purchase headphone wire extensions to get around this issue.
 The length of these cord extensions varies.
 Gamers, in particular, can choose the length that suits their needs.

 Untangling knotted wires can be difficult.
 It can also take a lot of time.
 If you aren’t careful, fraying can occur from trying to untangle the wires.

 Wires May Be Fragile